It's Time To Get Serious About Social Distancing. Here's How

 What about playing outside with other kids or going to the park?

 If you do let your kids outside to play with others, make sure the children keep at least 6 feet of distance from other children (which can be very hard for younger children to abide by).
 That's because the virus can be transmitted via coughs or droplets within a 6-foot radius of an infected person.
-And don't hit the local playground, since germs can accumulate on equipment, Radesky recommends.
+"We're avoiding playgrounds and other places that germs can accumulate," Radesky says.

 And for adults, what about having close friends over to visit?